PIF Assets Under Management — Progress Tracker

 Trend Analysis

 PIF’s asset growth trajectory has been one of the most dramatic wealth-building stories in sovereign finance.
-From a relatively modest base of approximately USD 160 billion in 2016 — when PIF functioned primarily as a domestic holding company — the fund has been transformed into a global investment powerhouse with nearly USD 1 trillion in assets.
-The six-fold increase reflects a combination of asset transfers from government, new capital injections, investment returns, and the partial IPO of Saudi Aramco.
+From a relatively modest base of approximately USD 160 billion in 2016 — when PIF functioned primarily as a domestic holding company — the fund has been transformed into a global investment powerhouse with roughly USD 925 billion in assets.
+The increase reflects a combination of asset transfers from government, new capital injections, investment returns, and the partial IPO of Saudi Aramco.

 The growth strategy has evolved through distinct phases.
 The initial phase (2016-2019) focused on establishing PIF’s institutional infrastructure, governance framework, and investment capabilities while making marquee international investments including the USD 3.5 billion stake in Uber, the USD 45 billion commitment to SoftBank’s Vision Fund, and investments in Lucid Motors and other technology companies.
 The second phase (2020-2023) saw accelerated domestic deployment through the creation of portfolio companies in tourism, entertainment, real estate, and technology — including NEOM, The Red Sea Development Company, Roshn, and dozens of others.
 The current phase emphasises scaling both domestic and international portfolios while improving risk-adjusted returns.